EPIC-Campus-LPS/dsa-f24-7segement-NorahAhnstedt/README.md

 4. Add comments to your Python script to explain how it works.
 5. Take a short video of your stoplight working and a clear top-down photo of your wiring

-- [ ] Upload `stopwatch.py`, the video, and the photo to this repository.
+- [x ] Upload `stopwatch.py`, the video, and the photo to this repository.

 ## Rubric